10 Steps to Choose an Office 365 Backup Solution

 2. Thorough Documentation: Thorough documentation is critical for implementation and ongoing management, offering clear guidance and troubleshooting support.

 3. Cost vs. Value: Evaluate the cost of the backup solution against the value it provides.
 While some solutions may be more expensive, they often offer advanced features and better performance.
-Consider the long-term benefits and ROI when assessing the cost.
+Consider the long-term benefits and ROI when assessing the cost, including potential volume discounts for larger deployments.
+Some vendors offer unlimited storage options for growing organizations.

 4. Customer Support and Service Level Agreements (SLAs): Good customer support and clear SLAs are crucial for addressing issues promptly and ensuring reliable service.
 Look for vendors that offer 24/7 support, fast response times, and comprehensive SLAs that guarantee uptime and performance.